Disease Guide ·Bladder Infection ·2026

 Bladder Infection in Cats - symptoms, vet costs & insurance

-Treating a cat bladder infection costs $200-$600 — but missing the signs can lead to a dangerous blockage.
-Bacterial bladder infections are less common in cats than in dogs, but when they happen, they cause pain and behavioral changes.
-Cats may urinate outside the litter box, strain to pee, or produce bloody urine.
-Male cats are at particular risk because a simple infection can progress to a life-threatening urethral blockage.
+Treating a cat bladder infection costs $200-$600 - but missing the signs can lead to a dangerous blockage.
+Bacterial infections cause pain and behavioral changes.
+Cats may urinate outside the box, strain, or produce bloody urine.
+Male cats are at particular risk because simple infections can progress to life-threatening urethral blockage.

 Bladder Infection - vet costs and insurance